sitawa wafula

 Piloted a mental health academy, mentoring 30 champions from 8 African countries.

-Her contributions earned recognition in Kenya and internationally, including awards from BET, Aspen Global Innovators (Senior Fellow), Google, and designation as a Non-Communicable Disease (NCD) Champion by the Kenya Ministry of Health.
-She has also served on national policy committees, including the Kenya Mental Health Policy (2015–2030) committee, the national mental healthcare audit forum, and the National Epilepsy Coordination Committee.
+Her contributions have earned recognition both in Kenya and internationally, including awards from BET, Aspen Global Innovators (Senior Fellow), Google, and designation as a Non-Communicable Disease (NCD) Champion by the Kenya Ministry of Health.
+She has served on national policy committees, including the Kenya Mental Health Policy (2015–2030) committee, the national mental healthcare audit forum, and the National Epilepsy Coordination Committee.

-I envision a world where Africans have access to proper mental health information and receive appropriate support wherever they are.
+I envision a world where Africans have access to proper mental health information and receive appropriate support wherever they are

 ~ Sitawa Wafula, MMMF Founder